 When the audit for compliance is completed the audit results are communicated to the contracting authority where applicable (pre-award audits and post-award audits) and to the audited business.
-If the audited business is deemed compliant with the PSAB it will continue to be eligible to bid on set-aside requirements.
+If the audited business is deemed compliant with the PSIB it will continue to be eligible to bid on set-aside requirements.

-- business profile removed from the Aboriginal Business Directory;
+- business profile removed from the IBD

-- forfeiture of the bid deposit;
+- forfeiture of the bid deposit

-- retention of the holdback;
+- retention of the holdback

-- termination of the contract.
+- termination of the contract

-In the event that a contract is terminated, the Government of Canada may engage another contractor to complete the performance of the contract and the Aboriginal business or joint venture in fault shall be responsible for any additional costs incurred by the Government of Canada.
+In the event that a contract is terminated, the Government of Canada may engage another contractor to complete the performance of the contract and the Indigenous business or joint venture in fault shall be responsible for any additional costs incurred by the Government of Canada.